hphelion/documentation/bindings.fog.cdn.md

 product: fog

 ---
-# HP Cloud Fog Binding CDN Examples
+# Ruby Fog Bindings CDN Examples

 The HP Cloud services provides CDN support via the request layer abstraction.
 In the request abstraction, you can CDN-enable a container, get a list of the CDN-enabled containers, list the metadata for a CDN-enabled container, update the metadata for a CDN-enabled container, and CDN-disable a container.